Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

+We will conclude Section 1 by proposing the model, leaving the proof of global existence and uniqueness to the Appendix.
+It is important to point out that without a repulsive force between the beads, this model is degenerate.
+As an example, we consider in Proposition~\ref{thm:hookean} a pair of particular choices -- including the Hookean spring model -- for the spring potential that do not introduce a repulsive force between the beads.
+We find that the distance between the beads $\rv(t)$ almost surely tends to $\zerov$ as $t \rightarrow \infty$ if the spring constant $\gamma$ is sufficiently strong relative to a quantity that depends on the typical spatial gradients in the random forcing.

-In Section~\ref{sec:ergodicity}, we quote an abstract ergodic result from the literature through which the results in this paper proceed.
+In Section~\ref{sec:ergodicity}, we quote an abstract result from the classical ergodic theory literature.
 The quoted result requires proving a minorization condition and the existence of a Lyapunov function.
 Section~\ref{sec:measureTheoreticIrred} contains a general prescription for how to deduce the minorization condition from the existence of a continuous transition density and a weak form of topological irreducibility for the Markov process.
 In Section~\ref{sec:ControlGoodBad} the needed topological irreducibility is proven via a control theoretic argument.
 In Section~\ref{sec:Hormander} we invoke H\"ormander's ``sum of squares'' theorem to prove that the associated hypoelliptic diffusion has a smooth transition density.
 Section~\ref{sec:Lyap} contains the calculations establishing the existence of a Lyapunov function and Section~\ref{sec:generalizations} contains a number of generalizations and implications of the preceding results.
 The appendix contains the derivation of the model used.